There are differences between various types of boots that make them suitable for particular work.

 As I noted, these workers are often walking up hills and mountains, putting extra strain on their Achilles tendon.

-The high heel works to limit how much of an incline the body experiences while walking on an incline.
+The high heel works to limit how much of an incline the body experiences while walking at an angle.
+The last thing you want is to cause your back pain.

 A raised heel limits how far the foot has to bend before it touches the ground.